r74scp/scp/scp-wiki/tags/tags.md

 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/horizon-initiative horizon-initiative]** -- Of or related to the Horizon Initiative group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/icsut icsut]** -- Of or related to the International Center for the Study of Unified Thaumatology.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/ijamea ijamea]** -- Of or related to the Imperial Japanese Anomalous Matters Examination Agency.
+* **[https://scp-wiki.wikidot.com/system:page-tags/tag/madao madao]** -- Of or related to the Italian GoI Medicean Academy of Occult Art (Medicea Accademia Dell'Arte Occulta).
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/mages-academy mages-academy]** -- Of or related to the Mages Academy group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/manna-charitable-foundation manna-charitable-foundation]** -- Of or related to the Manna Charitable Foundation group of interest.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/marshall-carter-and-dark marshall-carter-and-dark]** -- Of or related to the Marshall, Carter, and Dark Ltd. (MC&D) group of interest.
-* **[https://scp-wiki.wikidot.com/system:page-tags/tag/medicea-accademia medicea-accademia]** -- Of or related to the Italian GoI Medicean Academy of Occult Art (Medicea Accademia Dell'Arte Occulta).
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/miscommunications miscommunications]** -- Of or related to the [https://scp-wiki.wikidot.com/domc-hub Department of Miscommunications].
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/nameless nameless]** -- Of or related to the Nameless, or the Fae, outlined in [https://scp-wiki.wikidot.com/scp-4000 SCP-4000].
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/nobody nobody]** -- Of or related to the 'Nobody' group of interest.